ntanwir10/python-journal-api/README.md

 # Python FastAPI Journal API

 The Journal API is a FastAPI-based REST service that enables users to maintain personal journal entries.
 Built with Python 3.11+ and PostgreSQL, it features a robust authentication system with JWT tokens, email verification, and password reset functionality.
 The API follows modern security practices and includes comprehensive test coverage.
-While the authentication system is complete, the journal entry management features are currently under development.
+Both the authentication system and journal entry management features are fully implemented and functional.
 The project uses SQLAlchemy for database operations, Pydantic for data validation, and includes a full test suite with pytest.

 Key features: